arekm/octopi_eta_override/README.md

   (but due to OctoPrint limitations not in API, see https://github.com/OctoPrint/OctoPrint/issues/4663)

-Also this plugin queries for position (M114) when every M73 command parsing happens and fires z-change event (to support sending status message every X milimeters via telegram).
+Also this plugin queries for position (M114) when every M73 command parsing happens and fires z-change event (to support sending status message every X millimeters via telegram).

 ## Supported firmware